sabbir360/markdown-directory-to-html/README.md

 ## Limitation / future plan
   - This project has some error for unwanted Markdown format
   - For linking any internal directories
+  - Generate HTML Site, so no more python dependancy
+  - Search content
-  - Those will be solved in the future, or you can raise issue or, contact me
+  - Those will be solved in the future, or you can raise issue, contribute or, contact me